Plotosaurus: Description

-Plotosaurs possessed several adaptations to marine life not seen in other mosasaurs.
+Plotosaurus possessed several adaptations to marine life not seen in other mosasaurs.
 Compared with their relatives, they had narrower flippers, large tail fins and a streamlined fusiform body shape.
 This design converges with the morphology and hydrodynamic build of ichthyosaurs.
 Some of the tail vertebrae are fused together; unlike in most mosasaurs this is not a pathological condition but another aquatic adaptation that allowed Plotosaurus to achieve a more efficient swimming design.
 Altogether, Plotosaurus possessed the highest level of aquatic adaptations in any mosasaur.

 These features probably enabled them to also be one of the fastest of the mosasaurs.
 They also had relatively large eyes for keen eyesight, and impressions found with their fossils suggest that they had scaly skin.

+Classification

-Based on cladistic analysis, plotosaurs are considered to be the most derived branch of mosasaur evolution.
+Based on cladistic analysis, Plotosaurus is considered to be the most derived branch of mosasaur evolution.